christopherwk210/gm-bot/README.md

 - Babaaay, I compare you to a kiss from a rose on the grey...
 - Can automatically assign christmas colors to roles
 - Has an integrated Express server to communicate with a custom front-end for admin use (which is closed source)
+- Can execute GML (powered by GMLive, beta feature)

 ## Development
 This project requires: